AlaaAlShammaa/TMDB-MVVM/README.md

 ## How to build on your environment
-Add your [The Movie DB](https://www.themoviedb.org)'s API key in your `key.properties` file.
+Add your [The Movie DB](https://www.themoviedb.org)'s API key in your `key.properties` file. if you don't have such file, please create a new file inside the app module and name it `key.properties` Open the file and paste the following snippet in it (Don't forget to add your api key 😉)
 ```xml
 tmdb_api_key=YOUR_API_KEY
 ```